-Not only do we struggle with deciding which doctor to see, but also some doctors have similar issues that we experience, especially our primary care providers.
+Not only do we struggle with deciding which doctor to see, but research has found that primary care doctors seem to become less involved in the cancer thriver’s day to day healthcare.
 An article by Shawna Hudson published in Jama Internal Medicine (September 25, 2017) found that primary care physicians often felt that they had lost touch with their patients, or as one physician said, “ they disappeared into oncology.”
 Both Cancer Thrivers and our primary care physicians become disconnected from each other.

 What about you and your primary care doctor, have you disengaged from each other during your cancer care?

 The solution that you should consider is to create a “shared care system” where you make sure that your oncologist and your primary care physician both see you regularly.
 Since you will not need the intense relationship with your oncologist forever, you do not want to get lost “in oncology” to your primary care doctor.
 Making a concerted effort to establish a “shared care system” will mean that you will be able to go to the proper doctor for the right reason without feeling any consternation, apprehension or awkwardness.
 It will also mean that all your doctors are up to date on your issues so they can effectively deliver to you the highest quality of care.

 What Doctor To See When